akashdebbarma/discord-multi-orb-scrapper/README.md

 # discord-multi-orb-scrapper
 its a command to farm orbs more than 1 (infinity)

+note from dev - code under development ( it will not work right now )
 Requirement: install vencord or else discord ptb version commands :
 ```